Scarlett (G.I. Joe): Profile

 Her real name is Shana M. O'Hara, and she was born in Atlanta, Georgia.
-Her primary specialty for the team is counter intelligence.
+Her primary specialty for the team is counterintelligence.
 Scarlett is additionally skilled in martial arts and acrobatics.
 She started training at age 9 with her father and three brothers, who were all instructors, and she earned her first black belt at age 15.
 Scarlett also graduated summa cum laude, and passed her Bar Exams to practice law before joining the military.
 She graduated from Advanced Infantry Training and Ranger School and received special education in Covert Ops School, Marine Sniper School, Special Air Service School, and Marine Tae Kwon Do Symposium.
 Although she is as adept with standard weapons as any of her comrades, her weapon of choice is the XK-1 power crossbow, which fires various bolts with specialized functions.
 Scarlett is also a qualified expert with the M-14, M-16, M1911A1 Auto Pistol, M79 grenade launcher, M-3A1, M-700 Remington sniper rifle, MAC-10, throwing stars, garotte and KA-BAR (Combat Knife).

 Scarlett served as a prominent member of the G.I.
 Joe Team until it disbanded in 1994.
 When the team was reinstated, Scarlett was offered a position as a field commander, along with Stalker and Gung-Ho.

 She has long red hair, which she tends to put up into a ponytail.
 In some appearances, she speaks with a southern drawl or localized Georgian accent.
 Her personal motto is, "Beauty may only be skin deep, but lethal is to the bone".